 - A student is 21 years of age or over on or before the first day of classes of the initial semester of enrollment.

-- A student has successfully completed 30 or more semester hours of academic credit prior to the student’s enrollment or re-enrollment.
+- A transfer student has successfully completed 30 or more semester hours of academic credit prior to the student’s enrollment or re-enrollment.
 Credit earned by exam (Advanced Placement, CLEP, ACT, SAT) and hours received from concurrent high school credit are not considered.

 - A student is awarded a university scholarship/sponsorship that is managed by a university department or college and includes the equivalence of the current academic school year’s room, dining plan, tuition, fees, and textbooks (as estimated by the Student Financial Aid Office).
-Upon prior approval from the managing department or college, the student may request to be exempted from living on campus.
+Upon prior approval from the managing department or college, the student may request to be exempt from living on campus.
 The managing department or college must provide verification in writing to University Student Housing prior to the student’s enrollment and/or re-enrollment to the university.

 - A student is enrolled in the Graduate School or Law School.